Sahyadrimetrus scaber: Venom

 Sahyadrimetrus scaber venom exhibits low toxicity compared to other scorpion species.
 Its venom primarily causes local effects, unlike more potent neurotoxins found in species like Tityus and Centruroides.
 S. scaber venom contains various enzymes like acid phosphatase and ribonuclease, but lacks proteolytic activity.
 It also contains indole compounds, including 5-hydroxytryptamine, contributing to intense local pain.
 When administered, sublethal doses induce hyperglycemia in rabbits possibly due to increased adrenaline production.
 The toxic protein isolated from S.scaber venom is a glycoprotein with no enzyme activity, causing mortality in rats at a dose of 0.72 mg/kg when intravenously administered.
 However, it is less toxic compared to the venom of more dangerous scorpion species.
 There is ongoing research to understand its pharmacological actions.
-S.scaber is venomous to humans but poses lower risk compared to other poisonous scorpions.
+S.scaber is venomous to humans but poses lower risk compared to other venomous scorpions.